kakao/network-node-manager/README.md

 ## Configuration

+The following are configurations related to rules managed by network-node-manager to solve the network issue of kubernetes.
+Please check the configuration and its related Rule.
+Network-node-manager is configured through environment variable configuration.
+When the environment variable is changed, the rule is dynamically set as network-node-manager is redeployed.

 ### Enable Drop Invalid Packet Rule in INPUT chain

 * Related issue : [Connection reset issue between pod and out of cluster](issues/connection_reset_issue_pod_out_cluster.md)